Louis Pasteur: Awards and honours

 Pasteur was awarded 1,500 francs in 1853 by the Pharmaceutical Society for the synthesis of racemic acid.
 In 1856 the Royal Society of London presented him the Rumford Medal for his discovery of the nature of racemic acid and its relations to polarized light, and the Copley Medal in 1874 for his work on fermentation.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1869.

 The French Academy of Sciences awarded Pasteur the 1859 Montyon Prize for experimental physiology in 1860, and the Jecker Prize in 1861 and the Alhumbert Prize in 1862 for his experimental refutation of spontaneous generation.
 Though he lost elections in 1857 and 1861 for membership to the French Academy of Sciences, he won the 1862 election for membership to the mineralogy section.
 He was elected to permanent secretary of the physical science section of the academy in 1887 and held the position until 1889.

+During this time he was elected to honorary membership of the Manchester Literary and Philosophical Society, in 1866.

 In 1873, Pasteur was elected to the Académie Nationale de Médecine and was made the commander in the Brazilian Order of the Rose.
 In 1881 he was elected to a seat at the Académie française left vacant by Émile Littré.
 Pasteur received the Albert Medal from the Royal Society of Arts in 1882.
 In 1883 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 In 1885, he was elected as a member to the American Philosophical Society.
 On 8 June 1886, the Ottoman Sultan Abdul Hamid II awarded Pasteur with the Order of the Medjidie (I Class) and 10000 Ottoman liras.
 He was awarded the Cameron Prize for Therapeutics of the University of Edinburgh in 1889.
 Pasteur won the Leeuwenhoek Medal from the Royal Netherlands Academy of Arts and Sciences for his contributions to microbiology in 1895.

 Pasteur was made a Chevalier of the Legion of Honour in 1853, promoted to Officer in 1863, to Commander in 1868, to Grand Officer in 1878 and made a Grand Cross of the Legion of Honor in 1881.